Hola! Annyeonghaseyo!

 Employers Love It

-It’s not just the ease of communication – knowing another language reflects your hard work and determination, showing that you’ve gone an extra mile to work on yourself and making it your USP.
+It’s not just the ease of communication – knowing another language reflects your hard work and determination, showing that you’ve gone the extra mile to work on yourself and making it your USP.
 Even if you’ve applied for a small company that may or may not have a foreign client, being bilingual still sets you apart from your monolingual colleagues.

 Cultural Appreciation

-Before you learn another language, it is a must to learn your own mother tongue first.
+Before you learn another language, it is a must to learn your mother tongue first.
 Being a crucial part of your identity, you must cherish and embrace it.
-Eugene Stanton, who has travelled to over 125 countries, has written a book called “Our Beautiful World”.
-He says, “If we were to lose our own tongue, for example, if we were to grow up in a country which is not our own… in my opinion, we would be losing a part of ourselves.”
+Eugene Stanton, who has traveled to over 125 countries, has written a book called “Our Beautiful World”.
+He says, “If we were to lose our tongue, for example, if we were to grow up in a country which is not our own… in my opinion, we would be losing a part of ourselves.”

 Learning a new language not only helps you appreciate the essence of their culture but also your own culture.
-The brain automatically begins to compare and evaluate the positive and negative attributes between your culture and a foreign one.
+The brain automatically begins to compare and evaluate the positive and negative attributes of your culture and a foreign one.
 This explains why studying another language improves your reading, writing, and listening skills.

 Broader Perspective

 One study in particular was conducted where participants speaking two different languages – German and English – were asked to describe the video clips played for them.
 One group made a short brief description that was limited and one-dimensional.
-The other group explained the action in relation to a place or time, thus proving how different languages make you even think differently.
+The other group explained the action in relation to a place or time, thus proving how different languages make you think differently.
 Now imagine, what if you knew both German and English.
 Wouldn’t that widen your horizon?

 Confidence Booster